mtvz42/Breast_Cancer_Prediction/README.md

 - XGBoost

 After an initial Exploratory Data Analysis, the models are tested and saved as pickle files.
 Once performance has been assessed, the predicted data from the best model is analysed.
+This notebook is part of the required perr-graded assignment for the Coursera IBM Machine Learning Professional Certificate.